This request costs no $$. Help make sure that the information out there is accurate and that patients are receiving the most informed care possible.

 Please change your statement to inform women fully.

-Informed -- and empowered -- the many women who trust (and rely on) your site can insist on effective screening for breast cancer from their doctors directly: self-paid, HSA reimbursed, or insurance-covered (Pennsylvania and other states).
+Informed -- and empowered -- the many women who trust (and rely on) your site can insist on supplemental screening for breast cancer from their doctors directly: self-paid, HSA reimbursed, or insurance-covered (Pennsylvania and other states).

 Best Regards,